 Location: Bandama Caldera Outside of Las Palmas

-You can see the entire 1 kilometer width of the caldera from here and get a birds eye view above what you’re about to hike around.
-Be sure to check out our full guide to renting a car on Gran Canaria below.
+You can see the entire 1 kilometer width of the Caldera de Bandama, and get a birds eye view of the Gran Canaria volcano hike.

 Starting the Bandama Caldera Hike

-This is the easiest trail you could find hiking in Gran Canaria as it completely circles the volcano crater.
-Honestly, it’d be nearly impossible to get lost.
-Yet there’s still a few things you should know before you go.
+This is actually one of the easiest trails you could find hiking on the island, as it completely circles the Gran Canaria volcano crater.
+This makes it nearly impossible to get lost.
+Yet, there’s still a few things you should know before you go.

-After half a dozen up and down hill climbs you’ll near the end of the hike.
-The trail will actually pop you out on the road which continues up in a spiral to the Pico De Bandama viewpoint.
+After half a dozen up and down hill climbs, you’ll be near the end of the hike.
+The trail will actually pop you out on the road, which continues up in a spiral to the Pico De Bandama viewpoint.

-To complete the loop back to your car you’ll have to walk the road then circle around through the small town.
-As always, we recommend traveling with some sort of offline map so you can save the Bandama Golf Hotel location and use it to get back from the road.
+To complete the loop back to your car, you’ll have to walk the road then circle around through the small town.
+We recommend saving the Bandama Golf Hotel location and to use it to get back from the road.

 Camino Fondo de Caldera

-If you’re up for a little more adventure you can also hike inside the Gran Canaria volcano crater!
+If you’re up for a little more adventure, you can even hike inside the Gran Canaria volcano crater!
 For this section simply follow the signs for Camino Fondo de Caldera.

-This will take you down to the very center of the volcano instead of the Camino Borde de Caldera which goes around the outside.
+This will take you down to the very center of the volcano instead of the Camino Borde de Caldera that goes around the outside.
 The ruins of an old building at the bottom is considered the very base of the crater.
-This additional hiking on Gran Canaria should take you around 2 hours from start to finish.
+This additional Gran Canaria volcano hike should take you around 2 hours from start to finish.

 Bandama Caldera Wineries